Rhazra0/econ429/README.md

 ## Data Sets Used

+### Summary Statistics
+#### Wholesale vs. Retail Wheat Price Differences
+As part of my study's motivation, acts as an overview to reveal potential unrealized profits due to the price gouging practices of intermediaries.
+Firstly, I obtain a measure of monthly wholesale prices for wheat using the Wholesale Price Index from Apr 2012 to Jan 2024 (https://eaindustry.nic.in/download_data_1112.asp), which tracks the average change in prices of goods sold in bulk transactions before they reach consumers at retail stores.
+It essentially acts as a gauge for inflation at the wholesale level.
+- Credibility: It is compiled by the Office of the Economic Advisor in the Indian Ministry of Commerce and Industry.
+It includes a basket of 102 primary articles, 19 fuel and power items, and 555 manufactured products.
+The weighting of each item in the index is based on its contribution to the gross value of output in the economy.
+This uses 2011-2012 as the base year for comparison.

 ### APMCs specializing in wheat
 #### Within Non-e-NAM States
 Nonparticipating states/UTs are Delhi, Meghalaya, Assam, Nagaland, Tripura, Karnataka, Arunachal Pradesh, Sikkim, Mizoram and Goa, according to an e-NAM brief; the former 5 have not taken the required APMC reforms, while the rest choose not to join.
 Since part of this study is state-wise, I'll exclude the union territories (i.e. Delhi) and states without APMC (i.e. Mizoram).